edgecollective/edge-blog/posts/projects/co2.md

 ### Client data viz / analysis
 - Initial simple graphing and location of sensors on a floorplan [X]
 - Feed graphs can be show in summary graphical form in a 'list' [X]
-- Client that takes in multiple data feeds from Bayou [LONG]
+- Client that takes in multiple data feeds from Bayou [HARD]
-- Client can choose which available parameters to display [LONG]
+- Client can choose which available parameters to display [HARD]
 - Feed location on a floorplan / map can be display and 'highlighted' by clicking on / hovering over feed list [MEDIUM]
 - Thresholds can be displayed on the graph as lines or bands [SHORT]
 - User can define / select thresholds on a per-graph basis [MEDIUM]